vinhanguyen/timecard/README.md

 # Timecard

-App to track hours worked.
+App to track hours worked using browser localstorage for persistence.
+See it in action at [https://timecard.vinhnguyen.org/](https://timecard.vinhnguyen.org/).